Hawk3388/face-search-2.0/README.md

 ### Use Online (Recommended)

 1. Go to [face-search.streamlit.app](https://face-search.streamlit.app)
-2. Upload an image with a face
+2. Upload an image with a face (all uploaded images are deleted immediately after usage)
 3. Wait for automatic face detection
 4. Click "Start Search"
 5. Look at the similar faces!